 The Center for Global Change Science has tackled some of the most complex global challenges since its inception in 1990.
 Led by TEPCO Professor of Atmospheric Science Professor Ronald Prinn, the Center was originally part of the School of Science’s Department of Earth, Atmospheric and Planetary Sciences.
 It later outgrew its roots and became an independent center in 2006.

-In its quest to improve scientific understand of the global climate system, Director Ron Prinn realized in the Center’s early days the need to better incorporate the human system (e.g. population, GDP, energy use, etc.) into analysis.
+In its quest to improve scientific understanding of the global climate system, Director Ron Prinn realized in the Center’s early days the need to better incorporate the human system (e.g., population, GDP, energy use, etc.) into analysis.
 Joining hands with environmental economist Henry Jacoby from MIT’s Sloan School of Management, the two formed the Joint Program on the Science and Policy of Global Change in 1991.
 The program has since excelled in combining natural and social sciences through the MIT Integrated Global System Model (IGSM).
 Soon after launching the Joint Program to focus on integrated assessments, the Center also launched a program focused on ocean-atmosphere-climate interactions.
 The Climate Modeling Initiative was born in 1993 and developed the MIT General Circulation Model (MITgcm).

 The Center’s director, Ron Prinn, became the head of the Department of Earth, Atmospheric and Planetary Sciences in 1998.
 His tenure lasted until 2003.
 In that time, as climate change increasingly became a topic of much doubt amongst the general public, Prinn and colleagues conceived of a way to better convey uncertainty in climate change prediction.
 The Greenhouse Gamble wheels were first unveiled by the then-President of MIT Charles M. Vest on May 1, 2001.
 The roulette-style spinning wheels depict the estimated probability, or likelihood, of potential temperature change.
 They continue to be a hallmark communication device.